Where does a RAW vegan get protein? | Raw vegans don't eat beans!?

 - Chopping food reduces nutrition.
 When you slice food, oxidation begins to occur, reducing the existence of available vitamin C in the food.
 Oxidation causes foods to brown.
 If you see foods losing color in your blender, that is because the food is oxidizing.

 The above is also why you should buy a masticating juicer.
 A masticating juicer does not contain blades.
 It essentially mashes your food until the juice comes out, without ever cutting the food.
 This preserves the fresh flavor and nutrition.

 - Mixing food types reduces digestive absorption.
 Certain foods require alkaline digestive enzymes while others require acidic digestive enzymes.
 If both are released at once, they are both neutralized and rendered useless.
-Neither food digests.
-When food is not digested, it passes into the intestines where bacteria feast.
+Neither food digests fully.
+When food is not digested fully, it passes into the intestines where bacteria feast.

 Simplified food combination rules:Fruits are best consumed alone at least thirty minutes before eating other foods, and at least two hours after eating other foods.
 Plain fruit is an excellent breakfast.
 Ideally melon should only be eaten with other melon (cantaloupe and honeydew), and sweet fruits only with other sweet fruits (banana with mango), and acid fruits only with acid fruits (lemon with pineapple).